ooni/ooni.org/blog/zambia.rst

 distinctive pattern.

-The readers seemed to be able to establish the initial connection with the webserver but as soon as they request any content of the website we received also a request to terminate such connection.
+The readers seemed to be able to establish the initial connection with the web server but as soon as they request any content of the website we received also a request to terminate such connection.

 We proceed to examine our own generated connections from inside Zambia